Scottsboro Bankruptcy Lawyers & Bankruptcy Attorneys

 Also, there is a small fee for pulling your credit report (usually around $30), and there are 2 courses (a debt management and a credit counseling course) that you must complete.
 The combined cost for both courses are around $45 and each one usually takes about an hour to do online.

 To file a Chapter 7 bankruptcy the combined costs (including attorney fees, filing fees, and all additional fees) will usually be about $1260 with our Scottsboro bankruptcy lawyer.
 For a case with no assets, then a Chapter 7 bankruptcy can be a fairly simple process.
 The main considerations in a Chapter 7 are qualifying to file and making sure that all of your assets are protected.
 Qualifying to file is based on your household income and family size.
+If you cannot qualify for bankruptcy in Jackson County then you will have to file Chapter 13.
+Chapter 13 bankruptcy is where you set up a payment plan to pay back some or all of your creditors over a three to five year period.
 Call our Scottsboro bankruptcy lawyer today for more information.

 Bankruptcy Lawyers in Scottsboro